minorenji/minorenji.github.io/README.md

-# What is Jekyll?
+# Working with Jekyll
-Their [website](https://jekyllrb.com/) speaks for itself but as I understand it, it's a static site generator that allows you to create websites without doing too much coding.
+Their [website](https://jekyllrb.com/) speaks for itself but as I understand it, Jekyll a static site generator that allows you to create websites without doing too much coding.
 I wanted to try creating a website but didn't want to use a completely premade website editor (like Wordpress) but also didn't know how to code one from scratch.
 So this was a nice midpoint between those options.

 There's other static site generators out there but I was recommended Jekyll so this is the one I used, and based on what little I know about running websites, I think I like it a lot.